acts-project/acts/docs/examples/full_chain_odd.md

 Our full chain ODD example is written in Python and can be found [here](https://github.com/acts-project/acts/blob/main/Examples/Scripts/Python/full_chain_odd.py).

 The first step is to load the ODD detector description and to construct the detector. `getOpenDataDetectorDirectory` gives us the ODD folder within the `thirdparty` directory in Acts.
-We load our favorite material map and provide it to the detector construction `getOpenDataDetector`.
+We load our prefered material map and provide it to the detector construction `getOpenDataDetector`.

 ```python
 oddDir = getOpenDataDetectorDirectory()